thenameisajay/Genie/README.md

    - Gemini Pro
    - Gemini Pro Vision

-- Response from the api is slow at times especially when using the pro vision model.
+- Response from the API is slow at times especially when using the pro-vision model.
 Once it is available in the UK, I will try to optimise the app for better performance.

 ## Description